whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/nfcore-rnaseq-processing/README.md

 - docs

 ### Worked example(s)
-- dataset-specific proof-of-concept material in `examples/`
+- dataset-specific worked example material in `examples/`

 ### Live CREATE projects
 - created outside the repo in project scratch space
-- populated by copying and editing the template files
+- populated by copying and editing the template files and reference configs

 The repo stores the recipe and the documentation.
 It does not store live FASTQs, live work directories, or live pipeline outputs.

 ## First worked example

-The first proof-of-concept example is:
+The first worked example is:

 - `examples/klim2019_tdp43kd/`

 This example documents use of public TDP-43 knockdown human iPSC-derived motor neuron RNA-seq from Klim et al. 2019 as a representative development dataset.

+It is intended to function as a continuing worked CREATE example for the White Lab RNA-seq framework, supporting not only primary processing but also later downstream example development as additional workflows are added.

-It exists to demonstrate the workflow structure, not to act as the default starting point for future projects.
+Even so, it should not act as the default starting point for future projects.
+New projects should still begin from the reusable repo templates, configs, and onboarding docs.